 1. You’ve Got Mail

-While I don’t really intend to rank these movies in any way, it just felt right to put You’ve Got Mail at the top of the list.
-Y’all know that the plot actually started in the Fall (ehem, “Don’t you just love New York in the fall?“) and ended some time in Spring, where we find Kathleen Kelly (Meg Ryan) and Joe Fox (Tom Hanks) smooching at Riverside Park.
+While I don’t really intend to rank these movies, it felt right to place You’ve Got Mail at the top of the list.
+Y’all know that the plot actually started in the Fall (ehem, “Don’t you just love New York in the fall?“) and ended sometime in Spring, where we find Kathleen Kelly (Meg Ryan) and Joe Fox (Tom Hanks) smooching at Riverside Park.

 But some of its prettiest moments happened in the Christmas season.